vain3219/463_project/README.md

 ### Capabillity 1 -- Tracy Tonnu
 This screen will show all the rooms of the hotel.
 The rooms will have the room number, room type, and status.
 #### The following are possible status for the rooms.
-* Available
+* Available -- Green
-* Unavailable/Occupied
+* Unavailable/Occupied -- Red
-* Unavailable/Dirty
+* Unavailable/Dirty -- Yellow
-* Unavailable/Maintenance
+* Unavailable/Maintenance -- Orange

 #### The following are the type of rooms available:
 * King (K)